-Children are diagnosed much in the same way as adults - please see our diagnosis page here To make the lumbar puncture less traumatic, children generally undergo lumbar punctures under general anaesthetic by x-ray guidance - please see our leaflet here The treatment offered is usually the same as an adult here The side effects from medication such as Acetazolomide can be upsetting for young children and, along with adults, a percentage will be unable to tolerate it.
+Children are diagnosed much in the same way as adults - please see our diagnosis page here.
+To make the lumbar puncture less traumatic, children generally undergo lumbar punctures under general anaesthetic by x-ray guidance.
+The treatment offered is usually the same as an adult, the side effects from medication such as Acetazolomide can be upsetting for young children and, along with adults, a percentage will be unable to tolerate it.
 Ensuring your child drinks plenty of fluids whilst taking diuretics can help ease medication side effects.
 In addition, try to ensure that your child eats a healthy diet with plenty of potassium rich foods as this can help eliminate pins and needles which is often a side effect of Acetazolomide.

-We know that over 90% of adults diagnosed with IIH are overweight women, suggesting that there is a link between obesity and IIH, but unlike adults, IIH affects boys and girls in equal numbers.
+We know that over 90% of adults diagnosed with IIH are overweight women, suggesting that there is a link between obesity and IIH, but unlike adults, IIH affects boys and girls in more equal numbers.
 We know from a study undertaken in 2011 that half of the girls diagnosed were found to be obese.
 Does this also suggest that a link may also exist between IIH and obesity in children?
-The truth is no one knows if carrying excess weight causes IIH but we do know from recent (adult) studies that weight loss is an effective treatment to reduce papilloedema (swelling of the optic nerves) and headaches and for many adults, putting IIH in to remission, thereby offering a cure.
-Unfortunately, clinicians do not yet know exactly how much weight loss is needed.
+The truth is no one knows if carrying excess weight causes IIH but we do know from recent (adult) studies that weight loss is an effective treatment to reduce papilloedema (swelling of the optic nerves) and headaches and for many adults, putting IIH in to remission.
 For most children with IIH, excess weight will not be an issue but for those that are overweight seeking the advice of a dietician with the aim of achieving a normal weight for their gender, age and height may help with IIH symptoms.
 It is very important for those children who are overweight to know that they have not got IIH because they are overweight.
 Also, that losing weight could improve their IIH symptoms and maybe even help it go away all together.

 IIH can sometimes cause children to suffer broken educations and their siblings are adversely affected spending time with parents visiting hospital.
 IIH UK have teamed up with ‘Young Sibs’ to produce a page for siblings of children with IIH.